dimajix/flowman/docs/cookbook/sharing.md

 ## Example

-First you define a project which exports entities.
+First, you define a project which exports entities.
 Actually you might need to do nothing, since importing a project will make all entities available to the importing side.
 But maybe your project also requires some variables to be set, like the processing date.
 Typically, you would include such variables as job parameters:
 ```yaml